MrSucik/oura-clockify-sync/docs/README.md

 # Documentation

-This directory contains detailed documentation for the Oura Sleep Tracker → Clockify Sync project.
+This directory contains detailed documentation for the Oura Clockify Sync project.

 ## Available Documentation